strongloop/loopback-context/README.md

 `strong-pm`.
 However, we feel that relying on the order of `require` statements is error-prone.

-### Re-bind for concurrency
+### Bind for concurrency

-In order to workaround the aforementioned concurrency issue with `when` (and similar `Promise`-like and other libraries implementing custom queues and/or connection pools), it's recommended to activate context re-binding inside each HTTP request or concurrent `runInContext()` call, by using the `bind` option, as in this example:
+In order to workaround the aforementioned concurrency issue with `when` (and similar `Promise`-like and other libraries implementing custom queues and/or connection pools), it's recommended to activate context binding inside each HTTP request or concurrent `runInContext()` call, by using the `bind` option, as in this example:

     var ctx = LoopBackContext.getCurrentContext({ bind: true });

+With the option enabled, this both creates the context, and binds the access methods of the context (i.e. `get` and `set`), at once.

+**Warning**: this only works if it's **the first expression evaluated** in every middleware/operation hook/`runInContext()` call etc. that uses `getCurrentContext`.
+(It must be the first expression; it may not be enough if it's at the first line).
+Explanation: you must bind the context while it's still correct, i.e. before it gets mixed up between concurrent operations affected by bugs.
+Therefore, to be sure, you must bind it before *any* operation.

 The `bind` option defaults to `false`.
 This is only in order to prevent breaking legacy apps; but if your app doesn't have such issue, then you can safely use